hashicorp/terraform-provider-google/website/docs/r/composer_environment.html.markdown

 * `image_version` (Optional) -
   The version of the software running in the environment.
 This encapsulates both the version of Cloud Composer functionality and the version of Apache Airflow.
 It must match the regular expression `composer-[0-9]+\.[0-9]+(\.[0-9]+)?-airflow-[0-9]+\.[0-9]+(\.[0-9]+.*)?`.
   The Cloud Composer portion of the version is a semantic version.
   The portion of the image version following 'airflow-' is an official Apache Airflow repository release name.
   See [documentation](https://cloud.google.com/composer/docs/reference/rest/v1beta1/projects.locations.environments#softwareconfig)
   for allowed release names.

 * `python_version` (Optional) -
   The major version of Python used to run the Apache Airflow scheduler, worker, and webserver processes.
   Can be set to '2' or '3'.
 If not specified, the default is '2'.
 Cannot be updated.
+This field is supported for Cloud Composer environments in versions composer-1.*.*-airflow-*.*.*.
+Environments in newer versions always use Python major version 3.

 * `scheduler_count` (Optional) -
   The number of schedulers for Airflow.
 This field is supported for Cloud Composer environments in versions composer-1.*.*-airflow-2.*.*.`